lsst/meas_algorithms/doc/lsst.meas.algorithms/creating-a-reference-catalog.rst

 =======================================

 :doc:`scripts/convertReferenceCatalog` takes three parameters: output path, configuration file, and quoted input file glob.
-See the commandline reference for more details about these parameters.
+See the command line reference for more details about these parameters.

 External catalogs may be split across tens of thousands of files: attempting to specify the full list on the command line is likely to be impossible due to limits imposed by the underlying operating system and shell.
 You must specify the input file list as a quoted glob expression; the converter will expand it before processing.